opentoken-io/opentoken/doc/api/links.md

     Link: </>; rel="up"; title="self-discovery"

-This link relation will allow the API consumer to always return to the root of the service and find all of the other services that we offer.
+This link relation will allow the API consumer to always return to the root of the service and find all the other services that we offer.

 Additional Link Relations